This post may contains affiliate links. As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 Soon-to-be parents setting up a crib in anticipation of bringing home a baby is a right of passage, right?
 Cribs are so quintessentially ‘baby’ that it is assumed that you have to have one.
 But do you really need a crib?

 That’s right, you do not actually need a crib for your baby.
 Traditional cribs are not the only option for safe sleep.
-Bassinets, pack and plays, playards – maybe even a box – work just as well as a standard crib (or better!).
+Bassinets, pack and plays, playards work just as well as a standard crib (or better!) (source).

 Instead our kid sleeps in a playard travel crib – and we love it.
-It works just as well as a standard crib, with the added bonus of being cheap, portable and travel-ready.
+It works just as well as a standard crib, with the added bonus of being affordable, portable and travel-ready.

 So if you are worried about the money or space needed for a crib, read on and let me disabuse you of any lingering beliefs about crib superiority.
 You’re still a good & legitimate parent whether your kid sleeps in a box or a pottery barn crib.